simetenn/uncertainpy/docs/source/index.rst

 Examples
 ========

+This is a collection of examples that show the use of Uncertainpy for a few different case studies.

 * :ref:`A simple cooling coffee cup <coffee_cup>`
 * :ref:`A cooling coffee cup with dependent parameters <coffee_dependent>`
 * :ref:`The Hodgkin-Huxley model <hodgkin_huxley>`